Covid-19 Update: We have written a separate article on running virtual mentoring programs to support remote workers during these uncertain times.

 Firstly, what are the main reasons for wanting to start a mentoring program from an organisational point of view?

 Is your gender balance in leadership highly uneven?

-I.e a mentee might sign up because they’re looking to get a promotion, or build their confidence.
+a mentee might sign up because they’re looking to get a promotion, or build their confidence.

-Secondly, what are you looking to achieve from the mentoring program?
+Thirdly, what are you looking to achieve from the mentoring program?
 And how can you measure success?

-From this step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.
+From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.

 Step 2: Design the Mentoring Program

 Time for the details.
 Some things to outline at this stage: